Pieter Menten: Re-trial

 In 1976, the case was reopened.
 During the trial, Menten's mansion was set ablaze after a survivor of Dachau concentration camp threw a petrol bomb onto its thatched roof.
 The building suffered extensive damage and some of the art collection was destroyed.
 In 1980, Menten was sentenced to 10 years in prison and was fined 100,000 guilders for war crimes, including being accessory to crimes against humanity for his role in the murder of 20 Jewish villagers in Poland in 1941.

 Upon his release in 1985, he believed he would settle in his County Waterford mansion in Ireland only to find out Garret FitzGerald, Taoiseach at the time, had barred him from the country.
 Menten died at a senior citizen's home in Loosdrecht, Netherlands at the age of 88.

 In the popular culture

-The TV series The Body Collector describes the trials against Pieter Menten.
+The TV series The Menten Files (original title "De zaak Menten") describes the trials against Pieter Menten.